Information about Itraconazole

 How itraconazole works

-Itraconazole stops the growth of fungus by preventing them from making their protective covering.
+Itraconazole is an antifungal medication.
+It stops the growth of fungus by preventing them from forming their own protective covering which is required for their survival in the human.

 Common side effects of itraconazole